Nsilswal/Safe-Bites/README.md

 While working on this project has been extremely rewarding, there were definitely several challenges that we faced.
 We both had minimal exposure to Swift, so there was a major learning curve.
 However, this reinforced our love for learning by doing.
 We also had instances where merging code was tedious, as XCode and Git do not mesh as well as we were anticipating.
 We had limited access to real-life testing, as almost all food products we identified on Duke’s campus had an English ingredient list, making it difficult for us to see if the translation component was working smoothly.
 We ended up making a few trips to different grocery stores to pick items that ended up being great test products.
 # Building App For Yourself
 If you want to try using Safe Bites for yourself, feel free to clone the repo locally and open up the project in Xcode.
 There you will have to install the Alamofire package and then input your own API key for using the Google Translate API.
 (Follow the directions here https://crmsupport.freshworks.com/en/support/solutions/articles/50000004404-google-translate-key ) Then simply build the project to an emulator or physical device and enjoy using our app!

-Thank you so much for checking our project out!